UnseenAssassin/ShelfWatch/README.md

 o    Scalable Architecture: DynamoDB and Lambda ensure performance without needing manual server management.

 o    Security: Security group and VPC is implemented for use with our EC2 instance.
+Additionally, we have an IAM role
+    assigned to our EC2 instance with an attached policy allowing it to get and list objects from our S3 bucket.

 project-root/
 │